syncfusion-content/asp.netwebforms-docs/aspnet/Gantt/Getting-Started.md

 ---
 layout: post
 title: Getting Started | Gantt | ASP.NET Webforms | Syncfusion
-description: getting started
+description:Learn here all about getting started support with Syncfusion ASP.NET Web Forms Gantt control,its elements and more.
 platform: aspnet
 control: Gantt
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET Gantt

 This section explains briefly about how to create a Gantt chart in your application with ASP.NET.